cherrypy/cherrypy/sphinx/source/intro/concepts/config.rst

 Combined Configuration Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are only deploying a single application, you can make a single config file that contains both site and app entries.
-Just stick the site entries into a config section named ``[global]``, and pass the same file to both ``update`` and ``mount``.
+Just stick the site entries into a config section named ``[global]``, and pass the same file to both :func:`update` and :func:`mount`.
 If you're calling ``cherrypy.quickstart(app root, script name, config)``, it will pass the config to both places for you.
 But as soon as you decide to add another application to the same site, you need to separate the two config files/dicts.

 Separate Configuration Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you're deploying more than one application in the same process, you need (1) file for site-wide config, plus (1) file for *each* Application.
-The site-wide config is applied by calling ``cherrypy.config.update``, and application config is usually passed in a call to ``cherrypy.tree.mount(root, script_name, config)``.
+The site-wide config is applied by calling :func:`cherrypy.config.update`, and application config is usually passed in a call to :func:`cherrypy.tree.mount`.

 In general, you should set global (site-wide) config first, and then mount each application with its own config.
 Among other benefits, this allows you to set up site-level logging so that, if something goes wrong while trying to mount an application, you'll see the tracebacks.
 In other words, use this order::